tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 Role assignments scoped to the external data source determine whether the indexer can connect, and the search service must be configured to run as a trusted service in Azure Active Directory.

-If the `identity` property is also specified, the connection is made using the user-assigned managed identity provided by the `identity` property.
-Otherwise, if `identity` is unspecified or null, the connection is through the system-managed identity.
+If the "identity" property is also specified, the connection is made using the user-assigned managed identity provided by the "identity" property.
+Otherwise, if "identity" is unspecified or null, the connection is through the system-managed identity.

 <a name="dataChangeDetectionPolicy"> </a>